You are here: Urology Textbook > Kidneys > Renal cell carcinoma > Pathology

 Chromophobe renal cell carcinoma (5%):

 Chromophobe renal cell carcinoma is derived from the cortical portion of the collecting duct.
 The lack of staining of the cytoplasm in the tumor cells was eponymous.
-Numerous microvesicles containing a mucopolysaccharide are visible with electron microscope.
+Numerous microvesicles containing a mucopolysaccharide are visible with the electron microscope.
 Chromophobe renal cell carcinoma is the malignant variant of Onkozytoma.
 The prognosis is better than clear cell RCC.

 Collecting duct carcinoma or Bellini duct cancer (1%):